Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Physical and numerical set-up

 \subsection{Transport equation for various species}

-For each particle species $s$ considered here (mainly protons, leptons, photons and neutrinos, but also pions and muons), the evolution of the particle density spectrum $\mathcal{N}_s \equiv dN_s/dp$ is described by a transport equation of the form
+For each particle species ($s$) considered here (mainly protons, leptons, photons, and neutrinos but also pions and muons), the evolution of the particle density spectrum $\mathcal{N}_s \equiv dN_s/dp$ is described by a transport equation of the form

 with the following definitions.
-First, the terms in brackets only applies for protons, as it represents stochastic acceleration; as explained in Sec.~\ref{sec:loss}, we do not treat here the dynamical evolution of the electron/positron population, which evolves on short timescales.
+First, the terms in brackets only apply for protons, as they represent stochastic acceleration; as explained in Sect.~\ref{sec:loss}, we do not treat the dynamical evolution of the electron and positron populations, which evolve on short timescales.
 The operator $\mathcal{L}_{\mathrm{stoch}}$ corresponds to the differential operator $\mathcal{L}_{\rm FP}$ or $\mathcal{L}_{\rm GF}$ described earlier.
-The second term on the right hand side describes systematic momentum losses due to interactions through the rate $\nu_{\mathrm{loss}}$, further discussed in Sec.~\ref{sec:loss}.
-The third term parametrizes particle removal, either through diffusive escape from the corona (Sec.~\ref{sec:esc}), annihilation (for pairs and photons), hadronic interactions (for protons) and decay (pions and muons).
-The source term $Q_s$ accounts for particle injection (for protons and electrons), or production through interactions, e.g. annihilation (pairs and photons) and radiative processes (pions, muons and neutrinos).
+The second term on the right hand side describes systematic momentum losses due to interactions through the rate $\nu_{\mathrm{loss}}$, further discussed in Sect.~\ref{sec:loss}.
+The third term parametrises particle removal through diffusive escape from the corona (Sect.~\ref{sec:esc}), annihilation (for pairs and photons), hadronic interactions (for protons), or decay (pions and muons).
+The source term $Q_s$ accounts for particle injection (for protons and electrons) or production through interactions, for example annihilation (pairs and photons) and radiative processes (pions, muons and neutrinos).
 These various processes and their corresponding implementation are described in detail in \citet{klingerAM$^3$OpenSourceTool2024}.
 Depending on the particle species and the physical processes involved, some of these terms may be absent or take different explicit forms.
 A summary of the transport terms retained for each species in our model is given in Table~\ref{tab:transport_terms}.